This takes place after Ash returns from Unova, assuming he has the pokemon he has since the end of Best Wishes.

 "Oh!
 I remember you young man!
 You're Paul, right?
 From Veilstone City!
 You battled Ash in the Lily of the Valley Conference!"

-Paul simply dipped his head as the elder Oak continued to praise him and his assistant moved his head in agreement.
+Paul bowed modestly as the elder Oak continued to praise him and his assistant nodded in agreement.
 He wondered lightly how well Ash was acquainted with the Professor, but it wasn't hard to imagine since his pokemon had been taken custody here.
 A curious part of him also wondered if Ash spoke of him to his acquaintances, but Paul figured he shouldn't think so highly of himself.

 "I should tell him you're here, I'm sure he would love to see you again."